Longfld/ASPNETCoreAngular4/README.md

 # ASPNETCoreAngular2
-Not ready yet , please be aware of using
+Not ready yet , please come back

 Angular (& material)2 in ASP.NET Core with TypeScript by systemjs using Visual Studio 2015 or VS Code